 - Support the victim up in a semi-reclining position as lying down flat may make their condition worse.

 HAPE (High Altitude Pulmonary Edema)

 HAPE stands for High-altitude pulmonary edema.
-It is occur when there is accumulation of fluid in or around the lungs.
-Symptoms include Short breaths, difficulty walking uphill, cough that is initially dry but may progress to produce pink, frothy sputum.
+It occurs when there is an accumulation of fluid in or around the lungs.
+Symptoms include Short breaths, difficulty walking uphill, the cough that is initially dry but may progress to produce pink, frothy sputum.
 These symptoms usually start two to four days after arriving at altitude.
 You may or may not also have symptoms of acute mountain sickness (AMS).
 HAPE require to be treated immediately.
 Medication is necessary or descends as soon as possible if you develop symptoms.
 Waiting to descend can be disastrous and symptoms can worsen quickly.

 Nifedipine.
 This should only be used if bottled oxygen or a pressure chamber is not accessible and the victim is warm and well hydrated.
-Give the modified release (MR) form of the tablets (20 mg 12-hourly for 2 or 3 days). treat as shock if victim blood pressure lower down due to Nifedipine (paleness, weak swift pulse, dizziness)
+Give the modified release (MR) form of the tablets (20 mg 12-hourly for 2 or 3 days). treat as a shock if victim blood pressure lower down due to Nifedipine (paleness, weak swift pulse, dizziness)

 Diamox 250 mg 8 to 12-hourly

 An asthma reliever spray (2 puffs 4-hourly) may help

 If you feel you need to rest more and more and do not recover your breathing rate at rest even after having rest for 10 minutes then it is HAPE